Littora/Littora.github.io/apps/chatura/privacy-policy.md

 - **Privacy-minimal by design.** We do not ask for account identifiers like your name, email address, or phone number.
 - **No ads and no cross-app tracking.** We do not serve ads and we do not track you across apps or websites.
 - **No third-party analytics SDKs.** We do not integrate third-party analytics SDKs (for example, Firebase, Amplitude, Adjust).
+- **First-party usage analytics only.** We may collect limited app usage metadata, such as app open/background events, screen or tab names, onboarding and permission prompt outcomes, app version/build, and temporary client session/event IDs.
+These analytics do **not** include chat text, prompts, generated replies, advertising identifiers, precise location, contacts, photos, or cross-app tracking identifiers.
 - **On-device storage (no cloud sync).** Your chats and preferences are stored locally on your iPhone/iPad.
 Chatura does not provide cloud sync.
 - **AI generation requires sending context.** When you request AI-generated outputs, Chatura transmits the necessary input to our backend so it can be sent to third-party AI/generation service providers.
 For chat replies, this includes **your latest message and the character’s full conversation history up to that point**. **Full conversation history may be transmitted for continuity.**